 Under the Telecommunications Act 1997 (Cth), internet service providers must try to stop telecommunications networks and facilities being used for crime.
 The Australian Federal Police use this power to instruct internet service providers to block websites which contain child exploitation material through the Access Limitation Scheme.
 It’s also used to tackle cyber-crime.

-The Australian Media and Communications Authority has a remit under Schedule 5 of the Broadcasting Services Act 1992 (Cth) to require internet service providers to stop access to certain content (for example, child sexual abuse content) which is hosted outside of Australia.
+The Australian Communications and Media Authority has a remit under Schedule 5 of the Broadcasting Services Act 1992 (Cth) to require internet service providers to stop access to certain content (for example, child sexual abuse content) which is hosted outside of Australia.
 It has a similar remit under Schedule 7 of the Broadcasting Act for content services located in Australia.

 Under the Copyright Act 1968 (Cth), rights holders can apply to the Federal Court for an injunction that requires internet service providers to take reasonable steps to block access to overseas operated websites which infringe copyright or facilitate copyright infringement.
 This power was introduced by the Copyright Amendment (Online Infringement) Act 2015 (Cth).

-Number of websites required to be blocked: 1077
+Number of websites required to be blocked: Can’t disclose

 Lawful interception